roeierez/infinite-list/README.md

 ### In the Browser
 Both CommonJS and RequireJS are supported.
 The file is src/InfiniteList.js.
-If you need it as a standalone script that is included from your html file then just include dist/InfiniteList.js and you have it on the global scope.
+If you need it as a standalone script that is referenced from your html file then just include dist/InfiniteList.js and you have it on the global scope.

 ### In NPM
 ```bash